Laylatul Qadr 2020 and The Last 10 Nights of Ramadan

 Giving charity over the last ten nights.

 During the nights of Al Qadr, our good deeds are multiplied.
-In the last 10 days of Ramadan, what better way than to donate your sadaqa jariya, multiplying your continuous reward and creating a lasting legacy of blessings.
-As Allah mentions in Surah al Qadr, in the nights where our destiny is written, secure your future by giving in the way of Allah.
-Try to find Laylat aqadr and give the gift that keeps giving.
+In the last 10 days of Ramadan, what better way than to donate your sadaqah jariyah, multiplying your continuous reward and creating a lasting legacy of blessings.
+As Allah (SWT) mentions in Surah al Qadr, in the nights where our destiny is written, secure your future by giving in the way of Allah (SWT).

 With your donations, you can save lives across the globe.
 Your support will mean that children will go to school; that orphans will receive the love and care they deserve, and so much more.